 2. Licensees whose patient care in the Commonwealth is limited to professional services rendered at or on behalf of federal, state, county or municipal health care facilities.

 3. Licensees holding only limited registrations pursuant to M.G.L. c.
-112, § 9, who are insured through the programs designated on the licensees' certificates of registration;
+112, § 9, who are insured through the programs designated on the licensees' certificates of registration.

 4. Administrative licensees.